 A brake cable hanger and a cable adjuster are required during installation.
 The front brake hanger is always on the top of headset bearing.

-A specific amount of flexibility is essential for you as a cyclist.
 Good cantilever brakes were made to solve the problems of muscle tightening up from constant pedaling especially when you are descending a hill, approaching a person or an object.

 The brakes help you greatly in lessening any accident that might occur due to brakes failing to operate normally.